nranthony/nuc_ctDNA_process/README.md

 * Place .tif raw data export into subfolder called “raw”
 * Create subfolders “ilastik output” and “roi”
 * Ilastik (version 1.3.2post1) trained with ~10-20% of datasets
+  * Ilastik side note: currently don't know how to share Ilastik projects without getting errors on loading for the given files and filepaths present during creation.
+You will need to train your own models.
+See NoPhotonLeftBehind for Ilastik series that includes training tips and details of features used for these data. https://www.youtube.com/channel/UCRVa5DSphB5gHMaFKPgyKSQ
 * Models trained as Pixel Classifications – two classes, background and nucleus
-* TODO: get features
 * Ilsatik model trained to classify nuclear vs non nuclear – classical thresholding methods found to be less effective due to varying amounts on cytoplasmic DNA stain present.
 * Single match and mismatch trained using nuclear channel only; double mismatch trained using nuclear and DIC channels together
 * Data separated and models trained for each cell type due to distinct morphologies, e.g. MM1S model, HCT116 model, etc etc
-* Running ilastik
 * Probability density files
-  * Matlab looks for “*_nrmNuc.tiff“ in relative folder “.\ilastik output”
+  * Matlab looks for “*_nrmNuc.tiff“ in relative folder “.\ilastik output”, and this is the ended added in the Fiji macro
-  * In ilastik, set output format to multipage tiff, and select path to .\{nickname}_nrmNuc.tiff
-  * {nickname}_nrmNuc.tiff, Note .tiff not .tif
+  * In ilastik, set output format to multipage tiff, and select path to .\{nickname}.tiff.
+Note, use path of .\{nickname}_nrmNuc.tiff if _nrmNuc is not added during your file collation and logistics to this point.
+Also note .tiff not .tif
   * Leave image export settings as default; shape here is, for example, 16, 512, 512, 1, with axis order zyxc and data type float32
   * In Batch Processing section, select all of the .h5 or .tif files in the “nuc” folder and Process all files
 * Matlab UI